MathNog/COMP432-Project/README.md

  - img: images created during the project
  - data: datasets collected and used as input for all methods implemented

+### Important Information:

+The first notebook to be llok at is **SeriesAnalysis.ipynb**.

+Although the order of the remaining notebooks is not crucial, we suggest the following: ARIMA, ARIMA/GARCH, RF, SVM, MLP, RNN, Prophet.

+Be aware that training some of the models can take a lot of time:
+ - MLP -> over 30 minutes for each training cell (there are 2)
+ - RF and SVM -> over 15/20 minutes for each training cell (there are 2)
+ - RNN -> over X minutes for each training cell
+ - Prophet -> over 20 minutes for each training cell (there are 2)

+GPU not required

+The notebooks are all full of comments and markdowns in order to make each one *independent* from the others and fully understandable by itself.
+That means all of them follow almost exactly the same structure.
+We prioritized understanding creating some redundancy.

 ### Packages needed

  - __[pandas]{https://anaconda.org/anaconda/pandas}__